 You can rinse your mouth with wild rose, sage, and calendula decoctions.
 The main thing is to consult a doctor first because not all components are safe for young children.

-Prevention of ulcers
+Prevention of Mouth Ulcers

 To reduce the risk of infection, parents should: